 Extensive areas of the Site will be targeted for habitat enhancement efforts.
 The majority of the enhancement activities will utilize vegetative plantings and management techniques to increase the value of ecological services provided by on-site habitat units.
-Six specific planting palettes are planned for various enhancement projects.
+Specific planting palettes are planned for various enhancement projects.
 The HMP has identified locations throughout the Site and indicated the efforts that will be used to enhance existing terrestrial and aquatic habitats.
 Enhancement efforts will utilize vegetative plantings and habitat management activities to increase the value of ecological services provide by on-site habitat.
-Seven planting palettes of native species have been assembled for use in conjunction with aquatic and upland habitat enhancement efforts.
-An eighth palette is to be used exclusively for establishing vegetative cover in stormwater management basin wet pools and attenuation basins.
-These planting palette lists are provided in Appendix B. Table 1 in Appendix B includes a brief qualitative assessment of the habitat value of each individual plant species identified in the planting palettes.
+Planting palettes of native species have been assembled for use in conjunction with aquatic and upland habitat enhancement efforts.
+An additional palette is to be used exclusively for establishing vegetative cover in stormwater management basin wet pools and attenuation basins.
+These planting palette lists are provided in Appendix B. Appendix B includes a brief qualitative assessment of the habitat value of each individual plant species identified in the planting palettes.

 All plantings at the Site will be completed in concurrence with the controls outlined in the invasive species management and monitoring plan that will be prepared for the wetland restoration project in Wetland AM-15 (See Section 5).
-All plantings will be supervised by a certified horticulturist.
 Special care will be taken to avoid inadvertent transport of seed or reproductive structures into the planting zone.
 This will include a thorough wash-down of all clearing and planting equipment (e.g., tires, undercarriage, etc.) used at the Site.
 Additional efforts will be undertaken to perform the work during a favorable season when the potential for wind-borne dispersal of invasive plant seeds is minimal.